aws/aws-cdk/packages/aws-cdk-lib/aws-cloudfront-origins/README.md

 **Will migrating from OAI to OAC have any availability implications for my application?**

-Migrating from OAI to OAC following the steps above (requires a 2-step deployment) should not cause any downtime.
-However, if you decide to skip Step 1 and migrate to OAC in a single deployment, you should be aware there is a possibility of downtime.
+Updates to bucket policies are eventually consistent.
+Therefore, removing OAI permissions and setting up OAC in the same CloudFormation stack deployment is not recommended as it may cause downtime where CloudFront loses access to the bucket.
+Following the steps outlined above lowers the risk of downtime as the bucket policy is updated to have both OAI and OAC permissions, then in a subsequent deployment, the OAI permissions are removed.

 For more information, see [Migrating from origin access identity (OAI) to origin access control (OAC)](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/private-content-restricting-access-to-s3.html#migrate-from-oai-to-oac).